mclaeysb/mclaeysb.github.com/facili.md

 ## I help mature self-managing teams

 Your team is leaving behind a classic hierarchical structure, but sometimes this leads to ambiguity and uncertainty?
-Based on the principles of *Sociocracy* and *Holacracy* I work with you on <mark>clear mandates</mark>, a good flow of information and clarity about what is decided where.
+Based on the principles of *Sociocracy* and *Holacracy* I work with you on <mark>clear mandates and mission</mark>, a good flow of information and clarity about what is decided where.
 We look for a balance that includes people in decisions without spending too much time in meetings.

 Starting from the <mark>concrete challenges</mark> and evolving context you experience today I carefully guide you towards a lively, sustainable change.